lie-flat-planet/xtrace-catch/README.md

 ## 📄 License

-This project uses GPL license, see license statement in xdp_monitor.c for details.
+This project uses GPL v3 license, see [LICENSE](./LICENSE) file for details.

 ---